 The easiest way to remove water from your tank is to use the Python Water Changer.
-This gravel siphon system connects to your tap and starts the siphon up when you open the faucet.
+This gravel siphon system connects to your tap and starts the siphon up water with its gravel tube when you open the faucet.

 The beauty of this system is that the water from your aquarium drains directly into the sink.
 This limits spills and mess while saving your back from the strain of carrying heavy buckets.

 This is a great system for aquarists with larger tanks.
 You will have to have a tap nearby for it to work, however.